-Investors Service providers Community and environment Issues that matter to them Performance of the shares Reputation of the Compliance with Law and Company Regulation Impact of the Growth of the Company Company and its activities on Compliance with Law and third parties Liquidity of the shares Regulation Corporate Governance Remuneration Engagement process Annual General Meeting The main service providers Adherence to principles of engage with the Board in appropriate ESG policies exists Frequent meetings with investors formal quarterly meetings, at both Company and by brokers and the Investment giving them direct input to investment level.
-Principles of Advisor and subsequent reports Board discussions. socially responsible investing to the Board form a key part of the Communication between Company's investment Quarterly factsheets Board and service strategy.
-Karala farma akkara Da ayara arab providers also occurs Key Information Document informally on an ongoing Pari basis during the year.
-205 The Board have engaged with Rationale and example outcomes The Board have engaged with The Company relies on The Investment Advisor works to shareholders in relation to the service providers as it has ensure that sustainability and Company business over the no systems or employees ESG factors are carefully course of the year. of its own. considered and reflected in the Course of the year.
-Of its OWII.
-Company's investment The Board seeks to act decisions. fairly and transparently G. G with all service providers, The Board of Directors travel as and this includes such infrequently as possible and aspects as prompt instead communicate, where payment of invoices. they are able to, by video and conference call.
+Investors Service providers Community and environment Issues that matter to them Performance of the shares Reputation of the Compliance with Law and Company Regulation Impact of the Growth of the Company Company and its activities on Compliance with Law and third parties Liquidity of the shares Regulation Corporate Governance Remuneration Corporate Continues Engagement process Annual General Meeting The main service providers Adherence to principles of 3 engage with the Board in appropriate ESG policies exists Frequent meetings with investors formal quarterly meetings, at both Company and by brokers and the Investment giving them direct input to investment level.
+Principles of Advisor and subsequent reports Board discussions. socially responsible investing to the Board form a key part of the Communication between Company's investment Quarterly factsheets Board and service strategy. providers also occurs Key Information Document informally on an ongoing basis during the year. tionale and example outcom The Board have engaged with The Company relies on The Investment Advisor works to shareholders in relation to the service providers as it has ensure that sustainability and Company business over the no systems or employees of its own.
+ESG factors are carefully considered and reflected in the course of the year. or its own.
+The Board seeks to act Company's investment decisions. fairly and transparently decisions. with all service providers, The Board of Directors travel as and this includes such infrequently as possible and aspects as prompt instead communicate, where payment of invoices. they are able to, by video and Paymon of invoices. conference call.